Understanding Europe

 © Schwarzkopf Foundation - Arad Aramimoghaddam

-Starting in 2025, the Hans and Berthold Finkelstein Foundation will encourage the Schwarzkopf Foundation Young Europe.
-The European educational network "Understanding Europe," created by and for young people, aims to promote the critical use of digital spaces throughout Europe and strengthen democratic and digital resilience.
+In 2025, the Hans and Berthold Finkelstein Foundation collaborated with the Schwarzkopf Foundation Young Europe.
+The European educational network ‘Understanding Europe’ by and for young people strengthens critical engagement with digital spaces as well as democratic and digital resilience across Europe.

-The partnership will focus on peer-to-peer education in twelve European countries.
-These include "Media Crash Courses," which are practice-oriented workshops addressing key topics such as fake news, hate speech, discriminatory media narratives, the influence of algorithms, and digital rights.
+The partnership focuses on peer-to-peer education in twelve European countries.
+This includes ‘Media Crash Courses’: practice-oriented workshops that address key topics such as fake news, hate speech, discriminatory media narratives, the influence of algorithms and digital rights.

 United for Democracy